 Personal Information We Collect About You

-We may collect several types of information from visitors and supporters when they visit our website, make a donation or submit an application to volunteer with us.
+We may collect several types of information from visitors and supporters when they visit our website, make a donation, submit an application to volunteer with us, or subscribe to a newsletter.
 This information includes:

 - Donors: we may collect your name, address, phone number, payment details, employer name, and email.

 - Volunteers: we may collect your name, address, phone number, age, passport information, permanent country of residence, and certain medical information.